From hiking to eating the best seafood in Ireland, here are the best things to do in Howth!

 Grab a Guinness and watch the boats come in and out of port.
 We had an amazing seafood meal at King Sitric’s Restaurant, and their fresh Guinness went down very, very well.

-No trip to Howth would be complete without making the most of the town itself.
+There are many places to visit in Howth and no trip would be complete without making the most of the town itself.

 Besides the main things to do in Howth listed above, there are some other great attractions that you can fill your days with.